GSA/search.digitalgov.gov/_posts/2016-12-07-serp-redesign-tips.md

 Align your logo so its alignment is consistent with your website.

-* [GobiernoUSA.gov](http://search.usa.gov/search?&m=&affiliate=gobiernousa&query=visas) has a center-aligned logo on its homepage and search results page.
 * [NIH.gov](https://search.nih.gov/search?utf8=%E2%9C%93&affiliate=nih&query=health) has a left-aligned logo on both of its pages.

 ## Header & Footer